tuxdna/tuxdna.github.io/pages/machine-learning.md

 Log Likelihood test: an expression of how unlikely it is for two users to have so much overlap, given the total number of items out there and the number of items each user has a preference for.

+## Components and their compatibility

+Boolean Preference Data Model

+ * is not compatible with PearsonCorrelation / EuclideanDistance

+ * is compatible with LogLikelihood

+In case of zero difference in estimate and actual preference, by the evauluator, we can always do a precision / recall evaluation -- using IRStats evaluator.

 ## References: